banner image

 What’s your specialty as a therapist?

 I love providing EMDR therapy.
-I have seen an ample amount of success with my clients.
-And, my client’s success in EMDR therapy is supported by research.
+I have seen so much success with my clients who have tried it.
+Client’s success in EMDR therapy is supported by research.
 It’s an effective treatment to use when providing trauma therapy.
-Overall, I love working with hot mess women going through many different things in their life.
-I really like to work with teens navigating the changes that are coming their way.
-I also love working with millennials that are really struggling with this whole ‘adulting’ nonsense.
+Overall, I love working with hot mess women going through many different challenges in their lives.
+I really emjoy working with teens navigating the changes that are coming their way.
+I also love working with Gen Zers that are really struggling with this whole ‘adulting’ nonsense.
 And, don’t forget about the hot mess moms.
 Y’all are doing 14,000 things at a time and it feels like you can’t catch a break!
-I work with all of my clients.

 So…Can I see you for counseling?

-While my physical therapy office is based out of Morrison, CO, now that I’m focused on providing online therapy services I can see anyone in the state with online therapy in either Colorado or Massachusetts.
-So, if you live anywhere in the state of Colorado or Massachusetts and sometimes feel like a hot mess, I’m here for you!
+While my physical therapy office is based out of Morrison, CO, now that I’m focused on providing online therapy services I can see anyone in the state with online therapy in either Colorado, Arizona, or Massachusetts.
+So, if you live anywhere in those states and feel like a hot mess, I’m here for you!
 Whether we’ll be helping you pull pieces back together after trauma, caring for your teen, finding order in the midst of your anxiety or helping you feel more confident as a mom; I’m here to help.

 Let’s get to work in counseling!